andrewhinh/cachechat/README.md

 # CacheChat

-Chat with any text, simple as that.
+Chat about your data, simple as that.

 ## Setup